How to Grow & Care for Peony FlowersLearn how to grow beautiful peony bushes with advice from the pros Updated: 2/2/2022

-There are three types of peonies: herbaceous peonies, tree peonies and Itoh (intersectional) peonies.
+There are three types of peonies: tree, Itoh (intersectional), and herbaceous (bush).
 Compare them in detail here: Types of Peonies.

-In most locations, peonies will bloom in April, May or June.
+In most locations, flowers will bloom in April, May or June.
 Expect tree peonies to bloom first (around Mother’s Day), followed by herbaceous varieties (around Memorial Day) and then the intersectionals.
-If you include all three types in the garden—tree, herbaceous, intersectional—you can enjoy the blooms for up to seven weeks.
+Include all three types in the garden to enjoy blooms for up to seven weeks.

 Pests and diseases:

 Japanese beetles can be a problem for peony plants.
 They are also susceptible to botrytis blight and powdery mildew.
 Good air circulation around your plants can help prevent this.
 Learn more about issues that can arise in the Missouri Botanical Garden's guide to peony problems.

 If planted well, herbaceous peonies will happily send up new shoots each spring for decades.
 Photo by: gutaper / 123RF.

 Bare root peonies are best planted in the fall (prior to the first frost) and they'll have the best chance of blooming the following spring.
 Those planted in spring may not bloom for two years or more.

 Peony plants need a location with 6 to 8 hours of sunlight a day, good drainage, and plenty of room.
 Picking the right spot is essential for success.
 Established plants have deep roots that make transplanting difficult or even impossible.